Patrick Gray, 6th Lord Gray: Anne of Denmark

+France in 1598

 In November 1598, the Master of Gray was travelling in Picardy then visited the Earl of Gowrie at Orléans.
 He spoke to Esmé Stewart's widow, Catherine de Balsac, at Aubigny-sur-Nère, who feared that her son, Ludovic Stewart, 2nd Duke of Lennox was plotting with Henry Kier, (a Catholic agent).
 Gray was trying to secure Lennox's inheritance.
 He had an audience with Henry IV of France, who was waiting for James VI to send him Scottish hunting hounds.

 In a letter of November 1600, Gray described the aftermath of the Gowrie Conspiracy.
 The Ruthven family were ordered to change their surname, and the House of Ruthven near Perth was renamed as Huntingtower.
 Some suspicion had fallen on Anne of Denmark, and some people would be removed from her household after the birth of her child (Prince Charles).

+Later years

 In May 1601, John Erskine, Earl of Mar and Edward Bruce, Commendator of Kinloss returned from an embassy to London.
 Although they had reached an understanding on the succession of James VI to the throne of England, it was kept secret.
 The apparent lack of achievement was seen as an opportunity for Mar's political opponents to supplant him, and the Master of Gray attempted to gain the confidence of Robert Cecil in England.
 Cecil, however, did not even tell Gray of his secret correspondence with the Scottish King.

 Gray was also involved in a coalition of Anne of Denmark and the Duke of Lennox against Mar.
 In September 1602, Anne of Denmark and Gray entertained Anne de Gondi, the wife of French ambassador the Baron de Tour, at Falkland Palace, while he went on a progress with the king.
 Lord Henry Howard noted that Gray had spent this time with Queen Anne and it affected the conceit in his writing style.

 He wrote in August 1605 to the Earl of Salisbury that his son, who had been in France for his health, would soon come to court in London with his uncle, the Master of Orkney, at the invitation of George Home, Earl of Dunbar.

 Patrick became 6th Lord Gray on his father's death in 1609, three years before his own death in 1612.
 He was succeeded by his son Andrew Gray, 7th Lord Gray.